pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 layout: package
 ---

 In the upcoming AWS Classic major release (v7), `aws.s3.Bucket` will be discontinued in favor of `BucketV2`.
-Users of `aws.s3.Bucket` resource are encouraged to migrate early.
 The migration requires a significant refactor to the source code and additional steps for avoiding data loss.
-This guide aims to cover all relevant scenarios with precise migration instructions.
+This guide is for users opting to migrate early.

 To migrate existing `aws.s3.Bucket` resources to `aws.s3.BucketV2`: